gpantel/gpantel.github.io/_posts/2017-08-30-misciblitypoint.markdown

 $$p_1 = \left( N_\mathrm{D}\Phi + \frac{2}{3}N_\mathrm{D}\Phi + 2\frac{2}{3}\sqrt{N} + 2 \frac{7}{10}\sqrt{N} \right) / N$$,
 $$p_2 = \left( \frac{1}{3}N_\mathrm{D}\Phi + 2\frac{1}{3}\sqrt{N} + 2 \frac{3}{10}\sqrt{N} \right) / N$$,

 which may be used to determine the mixing entropy, $$S_{mix}$$ corresponding to some % miscibility, and vice-versa.
-This allows us to extract a concept of "extent of mixing" of a system that is easy to conceptualize, and directly relateable to experiment from the results of lipid bilayer simulations.
+This allows us to describe the "extent of mixing" of these systems in a way that is easy to conceptualize, and is directly relateable to experiment, from the results of lipid bilayer simulations.

-Last, let's see what the pure domain separation and the 50% miscibility ($$\Phi = 0.5$$) mixing entropies are as dependent on *N*:
+Last, for fun, let's see what the pure domain separation and the 50% miscibility ($$\Phi = 0.5$$) mixing entropies are as dependent on *N*:

 ![Pure Interface Cartoon]({{ site.url }}/assets/Membrane/MiscibilityMixingEntropyN.jpg)
 **Figure**: Binary mixing entropies computed for the case of pure domains and the case including an ideally-mixed domain of system fraction $$\Phi = 0.5$$, similar to the miscibility point used to determing miscibility temperatures in fluoresence experiments.

 For more details on finite size effects in lipid bilayer phase separation, I urge you to read our recent work in JCP:
 G.A.
 Pantelopulos, T. Nagai, A. Bandara, A. Panahi, & J.E.
 Straub "Critical size dependence of domain formation observed in coarse-grained simulations of bilayers composed of ternary lipid mixtures," *Accepted* (2017)